 - Government and foreign accounts are usually ineligible.

 Typically, lenders advance between 50-90% against the face value of receivables deemed appropriate to secure the loan.

 A receivables secured loan can be made on a non-notification or notification basis, which determines to whom the borrower’s customer will make payments.

 - Non-notification: In the case of non-notification, the borrower’s customers are not notified that their accounts have been pledged to secure a loan.
 The customer directly pays the seller/borrower, who then forwards the payment to the lender.
 The lender checks the payment against the schedule of receivables securing the loan and reduces the amount the borrower owes by the percentage advanced on the A/R. The balance, less any interest accrued, is credited to the borrower’s account.
-Under this arrangement, the lender takes a risk that the borrower may withhold some payments
+Under this arrangement, the lender takes the risk that the borrower may withhold some payments.

 - Notification: The customer is notified of the assignment and makes the remittance directly to the lender, who reduces the amount the borrower owes by the percentage loaned against the receivable (for instance 75%) and then the balance (in this case 25%) is credited against the borrower’s account.